 6] Save Partially opened the file in Rich Text Format

-If the damaged document opens up partially, Microsoft advises to save it in RTF format using the save as option.
+If the damaged document opens up partially, Microsoft advises saving it in RTF format using the Save as option.
 Click on File > Save As > Browser, select the Rich Text Format from the dropdown next to the text box, and save it.
 Once done, open the saved RTF file with the Word application.

 You can also choose to save it HTML or Text file to view the content of the file.

 7] Switch the document view to remove the damaged content

 We talked about the draft mode as the first method.
 Similar to this, Word offers Web Layout, Read Mode, Outline.
 Try to switch to those modes.
 Once done, scroll to the point after which you cannot see the document or make any sense.
 Remove those data.

 Next, on the View tab in the Document Views group, select Print Layout.
 If the document continues to appear to be truncated, continue to switch views and delete content until the document no longer appears truncated in the Print Layout view.
 Save the document under a new name, and it should help you recover some data.

 TIP: You can also use a free Microsoft Word Repair Tool and see if that works for you.

 I hope the post was exhaustive enough to give you multiple ways to troubleshoot damaged documents in the application.